Benjamin Creme: Crop circles and UFOs

-In 1958 he met George Adamski and Creme said he could personally vouch for the authenticity of Adamski's UFO contacts.

-During an interview in 2006 Creme confirmed his views on the importance of crop circles: "The UFOs have an enormous part to play in the security of this planet at the ecological level.
+During an interview in 2006 Creme confirmed his views on the importance of UFOs and their role in creating crop circles.
+"The crop circles are there to draw attention to the fact that the Space Brothers are there...
+They are made in seconds by the 'ships' of the Space Brothers...They appear all over the world, but the majority are in the South of England.
+Why?
+Because Maitreya is in London."

+Over time, Creme explained how interdependent Humanity's existence has been with other, far more advanced, planetary civilizations.
+He underscored that "the UFOs have an enormous part to play in the security of this planet at the ecological level.
 [The crop circles are part of] a new science that will give us energy directly from the sun.
 Oil will become a thing of the past.
 No one will be able to sell energy in the future."

-Creme gave his explanation as to how crop circles are made by UFOs in his magazine: "The crop circles are there to draw attention to the fact that the Space Brothers are there.
-They are amazing constructions.
-They are made in seconds by the 'ships' of the Space Brothers.
-They are complex and beautiful constructions which cannot be made in any other way.
-They appear all over the world, but the majority are in the South of England.
-Why?
-Because Maitreya is in London."